ausdigital/ausdigital-tap-gw/docs/1.0/index.md

 ```

 This endpoint does not directly reveal any information about the message
-receiving party, however the `ausdigital-dcp` reference to the endpoint will.
+receiving party, however the `ausdigital-dcp` reference to the endpoint will (if
+metadata about the endpoint has been published).

 TODO: as a TAP-GW user: